0xKayala/A-to-Z-Vulnerabilities/README.md

 ![BAC](https://user-images.githubusercontent.com/16838353/196788103-8f86536d-cd1b-41b2-9777-2e0d88e3e4d3.png)

-## Business Logic Flaw
+## Business Logic Flaws

-Business logic vulnerabilities are flaws in the design and implementation of an application that allow an attacker to elicit unintended behavior.
+Business logic vulnerabilities are flaws in the design and implementation of an application that allows an attacker to elicit unintended behaviour.
 This potentially enables attackers to manipulate legitimate functionality to achieve a malicious goal.

 ## Cross-Site Scripting

-XSS is a client-side code injection where the attacker tries to inject malicious script into a trusted site.
+XSS is a client-side code injection where the attacker tries to inject a malicious script into a trusted site.
 This script is in the form of JavaScript code, which can redirect a victim from their legitimate site to an attacker site without their knowledge.
-This weakness in an application allows an attacker to steal cookies, steal user sessions, and thereby gaining illegitimate access to the system.
+This weakness in an application allows an attacker to steal cookies, steal user sessions, and thereby gain illegitimate access to the system.

 Source: https://securityzines.com/ |
 Image Credits: https://twitter.com/sec_r0